musty-codified/library-management/README.md

 # Library Management System
-The backend api for a fintech application
+The Source code for Library Management System.

 `Built with Spring Boot, JavaFX, secured with Spring Security (JWT)`